-The distribution agreement requires Quanex Corporation to deliver to Quanex Building Products LLC (if prior to the Quanex Building Products merger), on or prior to the distribution date, all corporate books and records of Quanex Building Products LLC, Quanex Building Products Corporation and the building products subsidiaries in its possession and complete and accurate copies of all relevant portions of all corporate books and records of Quanex Corporation and its subsidiaries relating directly and predominantly to the building products businesses.
+The distribution agreement requires Quanex Corporation to deliver to Quanex Building Products LLC (if prior to the Quanex Building Products merger) or us (if after the Quanex Building Products merger), on or prior to the distribution date, all corporate books and records of Quanex Building Products LLC, Quanex Building Products Corporation and the building products subsidiaries in its possession and complete and accurate copies of all relevant portions of all corporate books and records of Quanex Corporation and its subsidiaries relating directly and predominantly to the building products businesses.
 The distribution agreement also provides for the mutual sharing of information between us and Quanex Corporation in order to comply with audit, accounting, regulatory, claims and litigation purposes, as well as for purposes of fulfilling disclosure and reporting obligations.